slamora/brackets-wiki/SplitView-Proposed-Architecture.md

 Extension Authors and 3rd party developers are encouraged to use other methods whenever possible to work with the set of open documents.
 See the [SplitView Extension Migration Guide](SplitView-Extension-Migration-Guide) and the section below on *[Workingset Alternatives](#workingset-alternatives)* for more information.

 ## PaneViewList APIs
 `PaneViewList` APIs will replace the `WorkingSet` APIs and their implementation will be migrated from `DocumentManager`.
 Some of the `WorkingSet` APIs will continue to exist in `DocumentManager` to maintain backwards compatibility.
-The `PaneViewList` APIs have the same functionality as the `Workingset` APIs from previous versions of Brackets except they will take a `paneId` to identify which pane's PaneViewList to work on.
+The `PaneViewList` APIs have the same functionality as the `Workingset` APIs from previous versions of Brackets except they will take a `paneId` to identify which `PaneViewList` to work on.

-Most of the PaneViewList APIs will take one of these special constants for `paneId` in addition to valid paneIds:
+Most of the `PaneViewList` APIs will take one of these Special Pane IDs for `paneId` in addition to valid paneIds:
 ```text
 ------------------------+-----------------------------------------------------------------------------------------------------
 Constant                | Usage